MarkMarsh/ruby-on-rails-test/README.md

 Sidekiq can run processing workers on multiple nodes (physical machines or EC2 instances for example), the following changes need to be made for this to work.

-* The results are currently stored in /tmp, this will need changing to a shared filesystem or an object store (S3 etc)
+* The results are currently stored in /tmp, this will need changing to a shared filesystem, an object store (S3 etc) or in the database.

+* The status update is stored in the database - this needs to be shared (move to MongoDB)

 ### Debugging
 To facilitate debugging from vscode (using WSL2 on Windows 10), add the ruby-debug-ide and debase gems - e.g.